-On the History of Divination
+A Short History of Divination

-Excerpted from the book Divination: Sacred Tools for Reading the Mind of God by Paul O’Brien
+Adapted from the book Divination: Sacred Tools for Reading the Mind of God by Paul O’Brien

 Human beings have always looked for the answers to life’s great mysteries.
 Why are we here?
-Who or what controls our destiny?
+Who controls our destiny?
 How does life work?
 What does the future hold?
 There is archeological evidence that a need to know and deep spiritual seeking are universal human traits, and that some form of divination has been used since the earliest times, to support this quest.

 Chinese Taoists read patterns on tortoise shells, which evolved into the hexagrams of the I Ching.
 Vikings consulted the runestones.
 Ancient Roman shamans observed the entrails of slaughtered animals and grains that hens pecked at and formed messages (alectryomancy).

-Other cultures have looked to inner space (such as the Australian aborigines with their dreamtime), or have used hallucinogenic plants for vision quests (such as the Mazatec Indians of Mexico who use Salvia divinorum for spiritual rituals and divination).
+Other cultures have looked to inner space (such as the Australian aborigines with their dreamtime), or have used entheogenic plants for vision quests (such as the Mazatec Indians of Mexico who use Salvia divinorum for spiritual rituals and divination).
 There are also numerous passages in the Old Testament documenting Jahweh’s instructions for using a sacred set of dice called Urim and Thummim to make decisions in His name.

-Even though various forms of divination have been used in all societies, the widespread use of sophisticated divination systems across all classes of people is a very recent development.
+Even though various forms of divination have been used in all societies, the widespread use of sophisticated divination systems across all classes of people is a recent development.
 The spread of divination systems had depended on oral transmission, which in preliterate times was largely the exclusive domain of the rulers, chieftains, official soothsayers, priests, sages, prophets and shamans.
 Although belief in magic was practically universal up to and through the Middle Ages, including primitive divinatory practices of folk magic, knowledge of divination systems and what Tarot scholar Bob O’Neill calls learned magic, could not spread until the invention of printing.